PeeJeeDR/phaser-3-webpack-cordova/README.md

 yarn serve
 ```

-On desktop visit http://localhost:8080 to open te project.
-In order to visit the project on another device (phone, ipad, etc.) you have to get the public ip address of your machine first.
+On desktop visit http://localhost:8080 to open the project.
+In order to visit the project on another device (phone, ipad, etc.) you wil have to get the public ip address of your machine first.
 You can do this by running the following command (in new terminal):

 **MAC**
 ```